-(26) The method classifies the new image (from real-time video feed) as including images of one or more objects that belong to the object categories represented by the visual recognition model (step 305).
-Once the new image has been classified, the method can provide data identifying the object categories for presentation to the end user, e.g., punch classification ranked according to how close the corresponding features were to the predicted point, store data identifying the punch classification categories for later use, or provide the data identifying the punch classification to an external system for use for some immediate purpose.
+The method then classifies the new image (from real-time video feed) as including images of one or more objects that belong to the object categories represented by the visual recognition model (step 305).
+Once the new image has been classified, the method can provide data identifying the object categories for presentation to the end user, e.g., punch classification ranked according to how close the corresponding features were to the predicted point, store data identifying the punch classification categories for later use 306, or provide the data identifying the punch classification to an external system for use for some immediate purpose (400)

+FIG4 is a block diagram of the integration and interface points for the data representation.
+The data representation interfaces 400 can include Technology and Data Partners 401, On demand broadcasts 402, one or more social media networks, broadcast by one or more broadcast networks, streamed by one or more digital networks and/or made accessible by one or more digital networks 403.
+The interface points can also include Official Monitoring: Referee, Judges, Coaches 404.

+The data interfaces can include Cloud Services 405, with multifactor authentication 406.

+FIG5 is a flow diagram of an illustrative method 500 for representing the data 502, based on images and/or video 506.
+In some embodiments the dashboard user interface that includes graphical overlays may include graphical indicators of data 504, 503, 505 for each of the events 502 associated with the match.
+The media items can be posted to one or more social media networks, broadcast by one or more broadcast networks, streamed by one or more digital networks and/or made accessible by one or more digital networks 501.

+FIG 6 is a flow diagram of an example process 600 for receiving training data and determining classification through training the visual recognition model on training data.
+The method may comprise training the machine learning recognition model on the training data to determine trained values of the model parameters 602 from initial values of the model parameters 603.

-(27) The herein description uses the term "configured" in connection with systems and computer software components.
-For a system of one or more computers to be configured to perform particular operations or actions means that the system has installed on it software, hardware, or a combination of them that in operation cause the system to perform the operations or actions.
+The herein description uses the term "configured" in connection with systems and computer software components.
+For a system of one or more computers to be configured to perform particular operations or actions may mean that the system has installed on it software, hardware, or a combination of them that in operation cause the system to perform the operations or actions.
 This can be hosted on-premises or via a cloud mechanism.
 For one or more computer programs to be configured to perform particular operations or actions means that the one or more programs include instructions that, when executed by a trigger, cause the infrastructure to perform the operations or actions.

-(28) The herein description uses the term "Cloud” as a paradigm that enables ubiquitous access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned with minimal management effort over the Internet.
+The herein description uses the term "Cloud” as a paradigm that enables ubiquitous access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned with minimal management effort over the Internet (405).
 This can optionally include code that creates an execution environment for computer programs, e.g., code that constitutes processor firmware, a protocol stack, a database management system, an operating system, or a combination of one or more of them.